 Looking back though, my biggest accomplishment was tidying my home.
 Not just one room or one aspect of my home.
 My whole.
 Damn.
 Home.
-Using a popular method (#sparkjoy), it truly was a life-changing experience.
+Using the KonMari Method, it truly was a life-changing experience.
 My home became a sanctuary.
 A beautiful respite.
 Everything in my home brought me joy because I'd released everything else that no longer served me.

 That was January 2019.
 That was the beginning.